parallelvirtualcluster/docs/docs/deployment/hardware-requirements.md

 ### Power Supplies

 Redundant power supplies will ensure that even if a power supply or power feed fails, the PVC node will continue to function.
-Note that PVC features a monitoring plugin which can alert to degraded degraded power redundancy from most IPMI-capable vendors.
+Note that PVC features a monitoring plugin which can alert to degraded power redundancy from most IPMI-capable vendors.

 * The **minimum** number of power supplies for a functional PVC node is, of course, 1.